-It’s a simple fact: dogs wag their tails.
-The wagging tail is a communication tool in the canine world, so a dog that doesn’t wag his tail is a dog with a problem.
+It is a simple fact: dogs wag their tails.
+The wagging tail is a communication tool in the canine world, so a dog that does not wag his tail is a dog with a problem.

-The tail is an important part of the canine anatomy and is actually an extension of the spine.
+The tail is an important part of a dog`s anatomy and is actually an extension of the spine.
 The bones of the tail (vertebrae) are bigger at the base and get smaller toward the tip.
 Soft discs cushion the spaces between the vertebrae and allow flexibility.
-The tail muscle and nerves facilitate tail movement and play a role in bowel control.
+The tail muscle and nerves facilitate tail movement.
 This complex tail structure of bone, muscles, nerves, and blood vessels can easily be injured.

-What are some common tail injuries, and what do I do about them?
+What are some common tail injuries, and what should I do about them?

 Here is a list of the most common canine tail injuries and how they should be handled.

-If excessive bleeding or swelling occurs or if the tissue changes color, bring your dog to the veterinarian.
+If excessive bleeding or swelling occurs or if the tissue changes color, take your dog to your veterinarian.
 If skin and muscle damage is severe, medical intervention is advised.
-Your dog may need systemic antibiotics and pain medication to facilitate proper healing.
+Your dog may need systemic antibiotics and pain medication to allow for proper healing.

+Happy Tail.
 Despite the name, happy tail injuries are NOT happy.
 Certain breeds of dogs wag their tails constantly, hitting them repeatedly against solid objects like coffee tables, trees, or walls, causing injury.
-Happy tails often develop bleeding ulcers that won’t heal because the source of the problem (wagging) won’t stop.
-These injuries expose delicate nerves that cause pain so veterinary intervention is advised.
-Sometimes bandaging the ulcerated area along with antibiotics and pain medication will prevent infection, calm the nerves, and allow the tail to heal.
-In severe, chronic cases where the wagging won’t stop and the injury won’t heal, the best solution is surgical shortening of the tail.
-Although this changes the dog’s appearance, at least wagging a short tail is less likely to cause injury.
+Happy tails often develop bleeding ulcers that will not heal because the source of the problem (wagging) will not stop.
+These injuries expose delicate nerves that cause pain, so veterinary intervention is advised.
+Sometimes bandaging the injured area along with antibiotics and pain medication will prevent infection, calm the nerves, and allow the tail to heal.
+In severe, chronic cases where the wagging will not stop and the injury will not heal, the best solution is surgical shortening of the tail.
+Although this changes the dog’s appearance, a shorter wagging tail is less likely to cause injury.

 Happy tail injuries are usually not emergencies, but require treatment to heal properly.
 If you notice a raw spot on your dog’s tail, call your veterinarian.